isabella232/polymath-sdk/docs/api/interfaces/entities.uniqueidentifiers-1.md

 # Interface: UniqueIdentifiers

-Properties that uniquely identify a Dividend Distribution
+Properties that uniquely identify an Investment

 ## Hierarchy